voxel51/api-js/README.md

 ## Example Usage

-To initialize an API session, issue the following all  commands in Node js:
+To initialize an API session, issue the following commands in Node js:

 ```js
 let voxel51 = require('.');